-When you go for this gorilla trek, you will realize that there is really no wildlife experience that is as amazing as an encounter with the mountain gorillas.
+When you go gorilla trekking in Rwanda, you will realize that there is really no wildlife experience that is as amazing as an encounter with the mountain gorillas.
 When you meet them, you will be given an hour to spent with them so you can watch them play, tease one another, feed and take care of their little ones or anything else.
 You can take as many pictures as you wish and expect to have a lot of fun during the trek.

 There are about 10 habituated gorilla groups living in Volcanoes and they are scattered in all corners of the Park which means you will be allocated a particular group which you will be searching for on that particular day.
 These groups include the Susa family, Sabyinyo group, the Amahoro, Agashya or group 13 as originally called, Umubano family, the Kwitonda, there is Hirwa, Karisimbi family, Ugenda and lastly the Bwenge family.
 After purchasing a gorilla permit, you will be allocated any of the groups